microsoft/planetary-computer-apis/README.md

 ./scripts/update
 ```

-`pip` dependencies in `setup.py` are collected and installed through requirements files.
+`pip` dependencies in `pyproject.toml` are collected and installed through requirements files.
 If you modify dependencies, run `./scripts/generate-requirements` to regenerate
 `requirements-*.txt` used by Dockerfiles otherwise your dependency change will not
 be realized.